TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

 The problem may be caused by a misconfiguration of virus checking software on the problem machine.
-Some virus scanners have been known to introduce startup overhead of two orders of magnitude when the scanner is configured to monitor all reads from the filesystem.
+Some virus scanners have been known to introduce startup overhead of two orders of magnitude when the scanner is configured to monitor all reads kutoka the filesystem.
 Try checking the configuration of virus scanning software on your systems to ensure that they are indeed configured identically.
 McAfee, when configured to scan all file system read activity, is a particular offender.

-How do I make an executable from a Python script?
+How do I make an executable kutoka a Python script?
 -------------------------------------------------

-See `cx_Freeze <https://anthony-tuininga.github.io/cx_Freeze/>`_ for a distutils extension that allows you to create console and GUI executables from Python code.
+See `cx_Freeze <https://anthony-tuininga.github.io/cx_Freeze/>`_ for a distutils extension that allows you to create console and GUI executables kutoka Python code.
 `py2exe <http://www.py2exe.org/>`_, the most popular extension for building Python 2.x-based executables, does not yet support Python 3 but a version that does is in development.